-You might wonder why I started this community — MALW not keeping me busy enough?
+You might wonder why I started this community — the 1,000+ blog posts on Make a Living Writing not keeping me busy enough?
 Haha… yeah, that wasn’t it.

 I opened The Freelance Writers Den to give you more and better-organized, quality information and individual help with your freelance writing career.

-Basically, the Den is an accelerator for ramping up your freelance writing income.
+Basically, the Den is designed to help you ramp up your freelance writing income.
 You could take years to figure this all out on your own, or use the Den resources and get there a lot faster.

-Are you a nonmember who’s got a question about the Den?
-Feel free to shoot me an email at carol @ caroltice .com.
+Got a question about the Den?
+Feel free to shoot me an email at email@example.com.

-Of course, I can’t run this whole new room stuffed full of freelance-writing resources by myself.
-So there are a bunch of people who are also helping out in the Den.
+Of course, I can’t run this whole room stuffed full of 300+ hours of freelance-writing resources by myself.
+So there are a bunch of truly awesome people who help out in the Den.
 When I’m not around, they are here to help you get the answers you need.